Skip to main content

 Examples:

-invoke init hello-function --name hello --description "My first function" --project "my-project"
+invoke init hello-function --name hello --language javascript --template bun-javascript-function

 hello-function/